2 Dogs Pub

 Prairie Soup Company

-Soups, salads, sandwiches and wraps make Prairie Soup Co. a fresh and popular alternative to the usual pizza and burgers available during lunchtime downtown.
-The staff is friendly, the service is efficient, and they’re accessible via the skywalk for convenience during inclement weather.
-Event catering is also available.
+Is Prairie Soup Co. downtown Cedar Rapids’ best kept lunch secret?
+This fresh and popular weekday daytime location serves homemade soup as well as panini, salad and deli sandwiches.
+The staff is friendly, the service is quick, and they’re accessible via the skywalk for convenience during inclement weather.

 Press Coffee Co.

-Though this neighborhood spot was named for their coffee, their vast (and often local) tea selection is what really makes them stand out.
+This neighborhood spot was named for their coffee—they specialize in French-pressed coffee featuring local roasters.
+Press also sells Daylight Donuts to accompany your well-brewed cup of joe.
 They have a nice fireplace, with overstuffed chairs and couches for lounging in the colder months, and a tucked away patio with hillside views to enjoy during summer.

 319-325-4344, provenderiowa.com, $